- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 I slipped the smooth stones onto my ring finger and again observed its appearance in the light.

-“Hmm…” I cocked my head curiously.
+“Hmm…” I tilted my head curiously.
 I had never really been too fond of jewelry other than the simple rosary-like necklace I wore to ward off my cousin’s curse; I shivered reflexively from the memory.
-However there was something special about this ring.
+However, there was something special about this ring.

 I solemnly remembered my grandmother’s story, the true one at least.
-She said she had slit her wrists in an attempt to kill herself.
-When she fell, her right hand landed palm down onto the old wooden flooring of her kitchen and the longer she laid there the more her blood seeped through the cracks in the wood.
+She said she had slit her wrist in an attempt to kill herself.
+When she fell, her injured limb landed onto the old wooden flooring of her kitchen and the longer she laid there the more her blood seeped through the cracks in the wood.

 I stared blankly at the wall before me, and then took a quick look at the ring resting comfortably on my finger.
 Sighing, I mumbled quietly to myself.
-“I suppose I could try…it couldn’t hurt.”
+“I suppose I could try…it couldn’t hurt.
+Well, to try, not…not literally.”

 I quietly pulled off my bed and walked over to my bookshelf; resting neatly on top was a medium sized chest carved from wood and intricately painted in various warm shades of green.
 The clasp slipped open easily and I carefully opened the top.
 Deep within the several objects filled with past memories was a small clean steal dagger my uncle had given me before he disappeared.

 Once I had replaced the chest I moved to the center of my bedroom and kneeled to the floor.
 My natural inclination toward strange and possibly dangerous things caused my nerves to flutter anxiously as I steadied the dagger above my left palm.
-I tried to keep my breathing calm as I prepared to start and in my head counted 1…2…3…cut!
+I tried to keep my breathing steady as I prepared to start and in my head counted: 1…2…3…cut!

 The initial feeling was strange, but not bad.
-However almost immediately after that the pain hit me, the cries of millions of nerves struck my body and I instinctively clutched my hand tightly making a strong fist in an attempt to dull the pain.
+Nevertheless, almost immediately after that the pain hit me, the cries of millions of nerves struck my body and I instinctively clutched my hand tightly, making a strong fist in an attempt to dull the pain.

-I bit my lip hard and released my grasp.
-The cut was much deeper than I had intended and the flow of blood was very strong, spilling onto the floor in small pools of red.
+Biting my lip hard, I released my grasp.
+The cut was much deeper than I had intended, the wound reaching from the center of my hand to the top, thin skin of my wrist.
+The flow of blood was very strong, spilling onto the floor in small pools of red.
 My body began feeling a little heavy and I seemed to be slowly rocking my head in a gentle, rhythmic circle.

-I took a deep breath and balanced myself as best as I could.
-Despite my attempts to control my body I continued to feel the same as I felt the blood dripping away from my existence, like an hourglass leaking it’s sand and slowly my ripped hand began to throb angrily as though it were being refused oxygen.
+Slowly, I took a deep breath and balanced myself as best as I could.
+Despite my attempts to control my body, I continued to feel the same as I felt the blood dripping away from my existence, like an hourglass leaking it’s sand, and slowly my ripped hand began to throb angrily as though it were being refused oxygen.

-Large shadowy figures were everywhere, it was so very dark my eyes ignored my hopes that they’d adjust.
-Being practically blind I began running my hand in opposition to the ground I sat on, soft dirt, small rocks, and little clumps of grass and moss rubbed against my fingers.
+Large shadowy figures were everywhere; it was so very dark, my eyes ignored my hopes that they’d adjust.
+Being practically blind, I began running my hand in along the ground I sat on, soft dirt, small rocks, and little clumps of grass and moss rubbed against my fingers.

 “OW!”
 My voice echoed eerily through the blackness before me.

-I continued to feel around and found only more foliage.
-“This must be the forest grandmother talked of.”
+Continuing to feel around, which gleaned only more evidence of foliage, I mumbled to myself, “This must be the forest grandmother talked of.”

-My hearts beat sped up and my eyes observed the black anxiously as I remembered how terrified she was about that little poem.
+My heartbeat sped up and my eyes observed the black anxiously.
 I suddenly felt my hand grasping the metal cross of my necklace.

 I jerked slightly at the sound of my grandmother’s name, even though the darkness prevented me from seeing anything.

 “Grandmother?”
-The mysterious voice said clearly as though it were right before my face.
+The mysterious voice spoke clearly, as though it were right before my face.

-Abruptly bright light broke out around me, startling my eyes, and I reactively brought up my arms to shield my face.
+Abruptly, bright light broke out around me, startling my eyes, and I reactively brought up my arms to shield my face.
 A small, soft hand lightly touched my arms, urging me to put them down.
-I blinked my eyes a few times before they adjusted and settled on an attractive child, no more than six or seven years old.
-I opened my mouth to speak but was interrupted by a delicate albeit demanding voice.
+I blinked my eyes a few times before they adjusted and settled on an attractive child, no more than, perhaps, eight years old.
+I opened my mouth to speak but was interrupted by a delicate, albeit, demanding voice.

-“Who are you?!” bold, golden eyes were fixed on my own.
-Waving wildly in half curls were long thick locks of completely brown hair, nearly the exact same color as the dirt and trees I know saw clearly around me.
+“Who are you?” bold, golden eyes were fixed on my own.
+Waving wildly in half curls were long thick locks of completely brown hair, nearly the exact same color as the dirt and trees I now saw clearly around me.
 Her golden glare narrowed at my silence.
 “Who are you!?” she demanded again.

 “Jade?”
-She lowered her brow questioningly, “How do you know Gweneviere?”
+She lowered her brow questioningly, “How do you know Guinevere?”
 Her tone suggested she was confused by my answer.

-“Gweneviere is my grandmother.
+“Guinevere is my grandmother.
 I’m the only one of thirteen grandchildren who enjoys being with her.”
+I chuckled a little awkwardly.

 “Oh um, no…is that why you thought she left?”